 - Water Sponge: It soaks up water rapidly.
 Once wet, it expands significantly and cannot be repaired.

-- Heavy: It is very dense and heavy, which can put extra strain on cabinet hinges over time.
+- Heavy: It is very dense, which can put extra strain on cabinet hinges.

 What is it?

-Natural lumber cut directly from trees.
-In Malaysia, Nyatoh is a popular choice for painted solid wood doors.
+Natural wood cut directly from trees.
+In Malaysia, Nyatoh is a popular choice for classic styles.

 Why Some Choose It (Pros)

-- Aesthetics & Prestige: Nothing beats the natural beauty, grain, and warm feel of real wood.
+- Aesthetics: Nothing beats the grain and prestige of solid wood.

-- Repairable: Dents and scratches can be sanded down and refinished over the years.
+- Repairable: Dents and scratches can be sanded down and refinished.

 The Trade-off (Cons)

-- Maintenance: Real wood is "alive."
-It expands and contracts with heat and humidity, which can lead to warping or hairline cracks on painted surfaces.
+- Maintenance: Real wood expands and contracts, which can lead to warping.

 5. Aluminium